-Confirmed COVID-19 Admissions by HSC Trust, Age Group & Patient Status: Covid-19 Admissions by Admission Date & Occupancy by Date positive for COVID-19.
+Confirmed COVID-19 Admissions by HSC Trust, Age Group & Patient Status: Covid-19 Admissions by Admission Date & Occupancy by Date

 COVID-19 Inpatients by HSC Trust: Confirmed COVID-19

 Inpatients at Midnight

 Note: Information on this page refers to the number of inpatients in hospital at midnight by age band, date, Health and Social Care Trust and sex.
 Please click on the buttons below to make a selection.